Land Rover Defender: History

 After a continuous run of 67 years production finally ended on 29 January 2016, after a total of just over two million Land Rover Series and Defender models had been built.
 The two millionth unit was assembled with the help of a special team in May 2015, and charitably auctioned for the International Federation of Red Cross and Red Crescent (IFRC) Societies later that year.
 The last Land Rover Defender, rolled off the production line, with the number plate H166 HUE, a reference to the first ever pre-production Land Rover, registration 'HUE 166'.
 This was the 2,016,933rd Defender to be produced.

 A special edition Defender Works V8, with 400 bhp, was announced in January 2018.
-Until 2020 the Defender was last sold in the US in 1997, after which safety regulations prohibited its sale in North America.
+Until 2020, the Defender was last sold in North America in 1997 due to low sales and modifications required to comply with updated safety standards.

-An all-new 2020 Land Rover Defender made its global debut in September 2019 and is initially offered with two wheelbase options.
-This new vehicle, which shares no components or technology with its predecessor, has an aluminium monococque body.
+An all-new 2020 Land Rover Defender made its global debut in September 2019 and was initially offered with two wheelbase options.
+This new model, which shares no components or technology with its predecessor, has an aluminium monocoque body.